rwas2505/til/terminal/git.md

   - Command `git add -p` stages parts of a changed file, instead of the entire file.
 More [here](https://gist.github.com/mattlewissf/9958704)
   - Command `git add --all` adds all changes in the working directory to the staging area but does not yet commit it.
   - Command `git add file1.txt test.rb trial.py` adds only these 3 files to the staging area
   - Command `git commit -m "describe changes here"` packs all the staged files into a commit and lets you write a commit message.
-The commit will then be added to remote local repository once pushed.
+The commit will then be added to remote  repository once pushed.
   - Command `git push origin master` pushes all changes to the remote repository